mecaneer23/python-snake-game/README.md

 ![Snake game in action!](res/snake.png)

-This is a snake game in python.
+This is a snake game written in Python.
 The default characters are as below.

 - Snake: `#`
 - Food: `*`